 Australian manufacturers produce a range of fresh dairy products, including yoghurts, dairy desserts, chilled custards and creams, dairy dips and frozen products such as ice-cream.

 Yoghurts have been a category of considerable growth for the dairy industry over the past two decades, due to their ability to meet consumer requirements for convenient, healthy snacks in an environment of time-poor lifestyles.
 The segment includes strong international brands, such as Ski, Yoplait and Nestlé.
-Nevertheless, there has also been steady growth coming out of a range of brands such as Vaalia, Jalna, Gippsland, Farmers Union and Chobani in recent times.
+There is an ongoing trend within the yoghurt category, away from sweetened and flavoured varieties towards more traditional, unflavoured varieties of yoghurt, such as Greek-style yoghurts, which is perceived to be healthier and more ‘natural’.
+Sales of these unflavoured, traditional varieties have overtaken those of sweetened and flavoured yoghurts, and now account for more than 50% of the market.

 Growth in yoghurt sales has been underpinned by regular product innovation in the areas of packaging, flavour combinations and the use of probiotic cultures, as well as new products, such as drinking yoghurts.